 Metrolinx's unique mandate calls for a regional approach to tackling challenges in an inclusive way.
+Meeting the needs of the regional traveller - customers of all transportation services - is a priority.
 Delivering the RTP will also require working with new partners from the private sector, non-governmental organizations, indigenous communities, academic institutions and the public.